backstage/backstage/docs/backend-system/building-plugins-and-modules/08-migrating.md

   id: 'kubernetes',
   register(env) {
     const extensionPoint = new ClusterSupplier();
-    // We register the extensionPoint with the backend which allows modules to register their own ClusterSupplier. env.registerExtensionPoint(
+    // We register the extension point with the backend, which allows modules to
+    // register their own ClusterSupplier.
+    env.registerExtensionPoint(
       kubernetesClustersSupplierExtensionPoint,
       extensionPoint,